mui-lib/mui-lib/README.md

 		- Be Cautious to Dismiss Dialog
 	- Cautious `to-be-supported`
 - Full-screen Dialogs
-	- Always Use App Bar
+	- Use App Bar By default
 	- `Title` inside the App Bar Aligned on the Left
 	- `Exit Icon/Button` inside the App Bar on the Left
 	- `Confirm Icon/Button` inside the App Bar on the Right
-- Button to Confirm Dialogs
-	- No App Bar is Used
-	- `Title` Aligned on the Left or Center
-	- Often No Description is Expected

 ## Hooks